sami-ets/SAMITorch/README.md

 |
 ├── initializers            - This folder contains custom layer/op initializers.
 |   └── base_initializer.py
-|
-├── experiments             - This folder contains Python scripts to launch automated experiments.
 │
 ├── inputs                  - This folder contains anything relative to inputs to a network.
 |   └── transformers.py